mykter/prisma-cloud-pipeline/README.md

 ### Local use

-To run the tool locally, try this from a directory that contains a `triage.yaml` file with your rules:
+To run the tool locally, Python 3.8+ is required.
+Try this from a directory that contains a `triage.yaml` file with your
+rules:

 ```sh
 pip install prisma-cloud-pipeline